Revlon Logo

 Revlon Logo 1953

-Thanks to the idea of opaque nail polishes, the company made a multi-million dollar profit and became the second-largest cosmetics company in the United States.
-In addition to a whole line of manicure products, lipsticks appeared in the range.
+Thanks to the popularity of opaque nail polishes, the company made a multi-million-dollar profit and became the second-largest cosmetics company in the United States.
+In addition to a full line of manicure products, the range included lipsticks.
 The new logo reflected these changes.

 The company name is written in bright red, indicating the predominant pigment in the products.
 The lettering represents scarlet lips and nails.
-The hue also shows the rise and development of the brand and its popularity.
+The hue also reflects the brand’s rise and development, as well as its popularity.

-The slant of the letters to the right shows the aspiration for the future and the desire to advance and create new cosmetic products.
+The slant of the letters to the right reflects an aspiration for the future and a desire to advance and create new cosmetic products.
 New palette colors appeared every fall and spring, making the offer always fresh.
-The sequential connection of the elements is an indication of the importance of the relationship between the tones of the lipstick and nail polish.
+The sequential arrangement of the elements underscores the importance of the relationship between the tones of the lipstick and nail polish.

-The bright hues of the lettering also hint at print ads with models discussing beauty and the prevalence of red hues in brochures.
+The bright hues of the lettering also hint at print ads featuring models discussing beauty, as well as the prevalence of red hues in brochures.
 Famous models and stars in cosmetics ads were new, and red reflected this sensation.

 1965 – 1977